dsccommunity/DscWorkshop/Exercises/Task2.md

 1. Open your first stage, dev, and navigate to variables.
 For the dev stage, we want for example to deploy to the dev automation account.
 Variables you add here are available as environment variables.
 By selecting the appropriate scope, you can control the variable contents for each stage.
     ![Variable overview](./img/ReleaseVariables.png)
-2. Select your subscription and authorize Azure DevOps to access your subscription.
-For more control, select the "Manage" link
+2. Add a new 'Azure PowerShell' task.
+In the task select your subscription and authorize Azure DevOps to access your subscription.
     ![Task settings](./img/AutomationDscTask.png)
-3. Add the following inline script:
+    Add the following inline script:
     ```powershell
     if (Get-Command Enable-AzureRmAlias -ea silentlycontinue)
     {